 - a grant to communal lunches as well

-- Services for participation in social and cultural life in the community (sport, music, leisure).
+- Services for participation in social and cultural life (sport, music, leisure).

 The educational and participation benefits are to be applied for from the responsible municipal authorities in the respective Federal State.
-You can find out where you can apply for the services locally .
+You can find out where you can apply for the services locally here.

-- If your family lives in the country where you are insured, that country is responsible for paying family benefits.
+- If your family lives in the country where you work, that country is responsible for paying family benefits.
 You will receive family benefits under the same conditions and in the same amount as citizens of this country.
-This means that if you work in Germany and live here with your family, you will receive the same amount of family benefits as German citizens.

-- If your family does not live in the country where you are insured, you may be entitled to benefits in several countries.
-That depends on the rules in the respective countries.
-If you are eligible to receive family benefits in more than one country, rules of precedence decide which country pays.
+- If your family does not live in the country where you work, you may be entitled to benefits in several countries.
+If you are eligible to receive family benefits in several countries, priority rules decide which country pays first.
 If the family benefits are higher in the other country, you can claim the difference in that country.

-The video on gives a good insight (also available in English and Polish).
-You can also find the on the website of the Family Benefits Office.
+The video on Child benefit in cross-border cases gives a good insight (also available in English and Polish).
+You can also find the Leaflet for child benefit in cross-border cases on the website of the Family Benefits Office.
 The leaflet contains information on the Family Benefits Office responsible for you.

 Those who have children deserve the support of the State.
-However, as diverse as the families are, the benefits and tax allowances they need are just as diverse.
-This film explains the family policy benefits of child benefit, supplementary child allowance and maintenance advance as well as tax exemptions for children and the relief amount for single parents.
+But as diverse as families are, so are the benefits and tax breaks they receive.
+Videos that are available in several languages explain the most important family policy benefits, child benefit, supplementary child allowance and maintenance advance as well as allowances for children and the relief amount for single parents.